abdillahwb/ojs-bootstrapped/README.md

 As the theme doesn't fully incorporate Bootstrap and doesn't override every template, it isn't a completely responsive design.
 It stops at around 560px.
 This is due to the tables used in most of the forms in OJS.

+### Using Grunt

+There is the capability to use Grunt to clean and minify the Sass and CSS; however, as it stands, the tasks are removing some crucial Bootstrap JS.
+So, the plugin implements the non-minified version by default.

   [c67d9dac]: https://github.com/cu-library/OJS-Modern-Theme "OJS Modern Theme"
   [63bac875]: https://github.com/cul/cdrs-bootstrappish "CDRS Bootstrappish"